 There is no downtime after Botox treatment, and the process is rather painless.
 However, some common side effects of Botox include localized irritation or bruising.
 More serious side effects, which are extremely rare (occurring in fewer than 1% of patients), include muscle weakness, difficulty breathing, and trouble with bladder control.
 Due to these potential side effects, it’s crucial that any Botox procedure be done with a board-certified dermatologist or plastic surgeon.
 Dr. Green is an expert in Botox treatments and will prioritize your safety and goals in equal measure.

 In extremely rare cases, some patients have reported compensatory sweating, or increased sweating on other areas of the body.
-However, studies in regard to compensatory sweating due to botox for underarms are inconclusive at this point.
+However, studies regarding compensatory sweating due to Botox for underarms are inconclusive at this point.

 Because the effects of Botox are temporary, you will need future injections to keep up with your treatment.
 Of course, each case is different, and Dr. Green will work with you to discuss a treatment plan that best fits your needs.
 The bottom line: Botox injections are the best move for treating hyperhidrosis when prescription antiperspirants and/or over-the-counter antiperspirants fail to stop sweating from occurring.